 I'm going to say, this is pretty great for a campground, the tier selection would rival even some great larger craft beer centers.
-There is a great selection in stock and it is rotated on a regular basis so you can guarantee it will be fresh and the seasonal brews will be available.
+There is a great selection in stock, and it is rotated on a regular basis so you can guarantee it will be fresh and the seasonal brews will be available.
 This place gets an A+ for regional craft beer.

 There would have been a time when craft beer would have been impossible to find in the Whiteface Region because they were hard to find anywhere.
-Now with over 400 breweries in NY you do not have to go to a craft beer bar to find New York craft beers.
+Now with over 400 breweries in New York you do not have to go to a craft beer bar to find New York craft beers.
 Still some places build a business around it.

-Pourman's Tap House, with 12 beers on tap, is a great craft beer bar that also features a fridge full of beer that is primarily from the region.
+Pourman's Tap House, with twelve beers on tap, is a great craft beer bar that also features a fridge full of beer that is primarily from the region.
 Most of their craft beer here is on tap, which I think is a great decision.
 I personally never understand why a Budweiser would be on tap and a craft beer in a bottle.
-Most people enjoying a Budweiser don't mind if it is on tap, in the bottle, or the can.
+Most people enjoying a Budweiser don't mind if it is on tap, in the bottle, or in a can.
 However, craft drinkers prefer a draft.
 This is one reason I love Pourmans — craft beer on tap.
 Taking it to the next level of service.
 I also really love the pizza, but that's another story.

 Already impressed with this region, it was the quaint, woodsy restaurant called The Wilderness Inn that really surprised me.
 Hikers, mountain bikers, skiers, and snowboarders can be found hanging out at the bar enjoying drinks and dinner.
-The moment I opened the doors I knew I had found a gem — BUT, do they have craft beer?
+The moment I opened the doors I knew I had found a gem —but do they have craft beer?
 Well, to my surprise they did, they had a chalkboard with their beer listings and there were at least two local crafts available, represented with a local beer coaster to boot.
 Delicious, my draft was served at the correct temperature (40-42 degrees, so you can enjoy the fresh flavors) and poured into the appropriate beer glass.

 R.F.
 McDougall's: A cozy bar that sits right below the famous Hungry Trout Restaurant and along the Ausable River.
-A classy place to go for a pub style menu...
+A classy place to go for a pub style menu.
 This is the place where you will run into a lot of locals, both behind the bar and sitting at the bar.

-"What's on Tap?"
+"What's on tap?"
 I ask, and the bartender immediately leads off with the most recent craft beer.
 Their selection changes, he says, but it's always local.
 I order a glass and he begins to tell me all about it.
 He knows the brewer and the care put into it.
 Respect, he said, is what he has for a good beer.
 I agree.
 Craft beer love for this pub for sure.

-The High Falls Gorge is one of the most beautiful spots in the region.
+High Falls Gorge is one of the most beautiful spots in the region.
 Offering scenic walks in any season, you can enjoy the outdoor adventure and take in the views of the waterfalls, and then head into the cafe for a snack and a drink.
 The views from inside are just as nice.
 Once again, the beer selection was impressive — three taps of regional beer.

 A small cafe right on the edge of the Ausable River serving nothing but craft beer on tap.
 My assessment?
 This is the type of place I will go when I need to sit and enjoy a beer.

 Beautiful, fresh mountain air and fresh, local craft beer — that's what you'll find in this mountain community that totally gets supporting small business.
-Here's to craft beer in the Whiteface Region.
+Here's to craft beer in the Whiteface Region!